Generalized quiver varieties and triangulated categories: Introduction

 \subsection{Affine quiver varieties as moduli spaces}

 It was shown in \cite{KellerScherotzke13a} and \cite{LeclercPlamondon12} that graded affine quiver varieties can be realized as spaces of representations of the (graded) singular Nakajima category $\cS^{gr}$.
-As shown in Theorem ~\ref{thm: stratification of S}, an analogous result holds for affine quiver varieties associated with quivers $Q$ whose diagram is of Dynkin type.
-As an algebraic variety, the affine quiver variety $\cm_0(w) $ is isomorphic to $\rep(w, \cS) $, the space of representations with dimension vector $w$ of the singular Nakajima category $\cS$.
-If $Q$ is not of Dynkin type, $ \rep(w, \cS)$ is isomorphic to the union of the smooth spaces $\cm_0^{reg}(v,w)$.

-Motivated by this result, we give a more explicit description of $\cS$.
-If $Q$ is of Dynkin type, then $\cS$ is given as an algebra by $\C Q_{\cS}/ I$, where $Q_{\cS}$ is a finite quiver and $I$ is an admissible ideal of the path algebra of $Q_{\cS}$.
-We determine the quiver $Q_{\cS}$ and the number of minimal relations of paths between two vertices of $Q_{\cS}$ in terms of dimensions of morphism spaces in $\proj \cp$ (see Proposition~\ref{proposition: quiver of S}).
+Let $Q$ be of Dynkin type.
+As shown in Theorem \ref{thm:An}, an analogous result holds for the classical affine quiver varieties associated with quivers $A_n$ that is, the affine quiver variety $\cm_0(w)$ is isomorphic to $\rep(w,\cS)$, the space of representations with dimension vector $w$ of the singular Nakajima category $\cS$.
+In general, we only obtain a bijection of closed points $\res :\cm_0(w) \to \rep(w, \cS)$.
+We also provide an example in which the equivalence of schemes fails.
+Under strong assumptions on $F$, we do obtain the equivalence of schemes $\rep(w, \cS)$ and $\cm_0(w)$.
+We give a more explicit description of $\cS$.
+We have that $\cS$ is given as an algebra by $\C Q_\cS/ I$, where $Q_\cS$ is a finite quiver and $I$ is an admissible ideal of the path algebra of $Q_{\cS}$.
+We determine the quiver $Q_\cS$ and the number of minimal relations of paths between two vertices of $Q_\cS$ in terms of dimensions of morphism spaces in $\proj \cp$ (see Proposition \ref{proposition: quiver of S}).
 Hence the self-injective algebra $\cp$ plays a key role in the description of the affine quiver variety.